Saihex/creation_wiki_pages/Iskyverse/category/core_information/subuniverses.md

 ## 🚪 Exiting a Subuniverse

 Even quantum physics isn’t enough to bypass a subuniverse's boundary.
 To exit a subuniverse, a special kind of physical attribute is required—called **magic**, duh.
-Only a select few subuniverses have been granted magic, such as [The 4Tris](https://wiki.saihex.com/wiki/The4Tris/).
+Only a select few subuniverses have been granted magic, such as [Tetraetherion](https://wiki.saihex.com/wiki/Tetraetherion/).

 So far, **only Isky** can freely exit any subuniverse and exist in **The Between**—the void that represents the universal set.
 Nothing else can exist there without its physical properties collapsing into nonexistence.